juanpajedrez/tensorflow_learning/README.md

    * Numpy 2D and 3D operations using einsum
    * Key and Query multiplication from attention transformers example
    * Efficient transformer chunks from present and past using einsum example.
+ - Notebook 4 (in progress):
+   * Tensorflow important functions, expand dimensions for 1D, 2D, 3D
+   * Tensorflow squeeze dimensions for 2D and 3D tensors.
+   * Tensorflow reshape method for 2D and 3D tensors.
+   * Tensorflow concatanetion for 2D and 3D tensors.
+   * Tensorflow stack for 2D and 3D tensors, and difference with concatanetion.

 ### Youtube Series Source:
 All of the different Jupyter notebooks and projects are based on this complete course of tensorflow: